All Products

 1. Log on to the ACS console.
 In the left-side navigation pane, click Clusters.

-2. On the Clusters page, find the cluster that you want to manage and click its ID.
+2. On the Clusters page, click the ID of the cluster you want to manage.
 In the left-side navigation pane of the cluster details page, choose Applications > Knative.

-3. On the Services tab of the Knative page, select default from the Namespace drop-down list, click Create from Template, copy the following YAML content to the code editor, and then click Create.
+3. On the Services tab, select default from the Namespace drop-down list, click Create from Template, paste the following YAML into the editor, and click Create.

 apiVersion: serving.knative.dev/v1